proxystore/sc23-evaluation/README.md

 The data used by the notebooks (logs, CSVs, etc.) is placed in the `data/` directory and figures should be output to `figures/`.

+## SC23 AD/AE

+Our analysis of the raw data can be found in the provided notebooks.
+In addition, a Dockerfile and instructions for running mini versions of some of the experiments are provided in `sc23-ae/`.